 ECSS-E-ST-10-03_0750460

-The FFT activities should follow the expected mission sequence, properly involving the interested functions, with the element correct configuration for the particular mission phase.
+The FFT activities should follow the expected mission sequence, properly involving the interested functions, with the space segment element correct configuration for the particular mission phase.

 ECSS-E-ST-10-03_0750236

 If an on-board or an EGSE software update is needed during the test campaign, the step at which the software is loaded, as well as the level of retesting, shall be agreed with the customer.